stevejay/react-roving-tabindex/README.md

 );
 ```

 The default behaviour is selected by setting the direction to `horizontal`.
-If the direction is set to `vertical` then it is the ArrowUp and ArrowDown keys that are used to move to the previous and next input.
-If the direction is set to `both` then both the ArrowLeft and ArrowUp keys can be used to move to the previous input, and both the ArrowRight and ArrowDown keys can be used to move to the next input.
-You can update this `direction` value at any time.
+If the direction is set to `vertical` then it is the ArrowUp and ArrowDown keys that are used to move to the previous and next item.
+If the direction is set to `both` then both the ArrowLeft and ArrowUp keys can be used to move to the previous item, and both the ArrowRight and ArrowDown keys can be used to move to the next item.
+You can update the `direction` value at any time.

 #### Loop Around